Climate Adaptation and Mitigation through Coastal Wetland Preservation

 • Although they occupy 5% of the global land area and less than 2% of the ocean, they store around 50% of all carbon buried in ocean sediments.

 Protecting coastal wetlands can complement global efforts to curb emissions, yet these blue carbon ecosystems are shrinking.
 Since 1970, 35% of coastal wetlands have been destroyed.
-Some of them have been converted to agricultural use, destroyed by coastal development, pollution, and human activities.
+Some have been converted to agricultural use, destroyed by coastal development, pollution, and human activities.

 Two studies from Australia investigated carbon stocks within the blue carbon ecosystems across the Victorian coastline (southeast Australia).
-The study is among the first to present a comprehensive comparison of sediment stocks across and within coastal blue carbon ecosystems and has found these blue carbon ecosystems serve as dense carbon sinks that are crucial for reducing GHG gas concentration.
+The study is among the first to present a comprehensive comparison of sediment stocks across and within coastal blue carbon ecosystems and has found that these ecosystems serve as dense carbon sinks that are crucial for reducing GHG gas concentration.

 To read these studies, click the links below: